Skip to main content

 def run_model(row):

-#basic set of parameters we'll use for this grid.
+# basic set of parameters we'll use for this grid.

-ParameterDictionary = {"endatfinaldensity":False,
+ParameterDictionary = {

 "freefall": False,